furiosa-ai/furiosa-artifacts/docs/usage/loading.md

 Create model instance.
 This function ultimately calls the function entrypoint which provided by `artifacts.py` in `furiosa-artifacts`

-`pretrained=True` is an arbitrary argument that will transparently pass to model initialization.
-You can see what arguments are defined in the model class.
+If `pretrained=True` is set, a model with pre-trained weights will be fetched. `pretrained=True` is a default option as well as the only-allowed option for now.
+You can also find more arguments in the model class.

 ---